For Men see Low-T

 A related clinical trial evaluating estrogen alone (Premarin) in women who previously had a hysterectomy found no increased risk of breast cancer or heart disease.
 The risks of stroke and blood clots were similar to the combination therapy.

-The benefits of the risk of these medications is that it handles the symptoms.
+The benefits of the these medications is that it handles the symptoms.

 Somehow giving hormones artificially is supposed to fix this problem.